Real Estate Attorney With Foreclosure Experience in La Mesa Serving San Diego County

 In the main, relative to a nonjudicial foreclosure, a judicial foreclosure is an unattractive alternative.
 There are circumstances where a judicial foreclosure may become desirable.
 Most notably, in situations where the balance on the loan is greater than the value of the property.
 The difference is called a deficiency.
 Stated another way, a deficiency lies where a foreclosure sale produces sales proceeds in an amount insufficient to pay off the loan).
 Otherwise, a lender should take a hard look at a nonjudicial foreclosure.
 We provide services relative to judicial foreclosures.
 However, given a lawyer is not necessary to perform a nonjudicial foreclosure and there are nonlawyer companies that provide this service for much less than what a lawyer typically charges we encourage lenders to take a hard look a one of these companies offering nonjudicial foreclosure services.
 Alternatively, if there are other legal problems confronting a lender making a judicial foreclosure an attractive alternative then please give us a call.

-If you are in need of a real estate foreclosure attorney or any other legal services related to other real estate matters, contact Jon Alan Enochs for a free consultation over the phone today.
+If you are in need of a real estate foreclosure attorney or any other legal services related to other real estate matters, contact Jon Alan Enochs for a consultation over the phone today.